 Spinal Decompression Therapy

-Spinal decompression is often central to our disc treatment protocols.
+Spinal decompression is central to our disc treatment protocols.
 The table gently stretches the spine, creating negative pressure within the disc.
 This does two things: it encourages retraction of herniated or bulging disc material, and it promotes the flow of nutrients and oxygen into the disc to support healing.

 One thing patients appreciate about decompression is that it’s specific.
-We can target the exact spinal level causing problems rather than treating the whole spine generically.
+We target the exact spinal level causing problems rather than treating the whole spine generically.

 Corrective Chiropractic Adjustments

-Adjustments help restore proper alignment and movement to spinal segments that have become restricted.
-When a disc is injured, the surrounding muscles often spasm and the joints above and below can become dysfunctional.
+Adjustments restore proper alignment and movement to spinal segments that have become restricted.
+When a disc is injured, the surrounding muscles often spasm and the joints above and below become dysfunctional.
 This creates a cascade of compensations that perpetuates the problem.

 Soft Tissue Work

 Disc problems rarely exist without muscle involvement.
-The muscles around the injured area typically tighten up as a protective response, but this chronic tension can actually slow healing and perpetuate pain.
+The muscles around the injured area typically tighten up as a protective response, but chronic tension slows healing and perpetuates pain.

 Corrective Exercise and Rehabilitation